LuckyShmucky/House-Calls-BE/README.md

 ##### localhost:4000/authentication/:patientEmail

 - this route was created to allow patients to sign in with their existing account.
-A post method must be used since you are sending something in the request body, which should contain the password.
-The patients' email must be included as the parameter in the url when querying
+Due to the structure of this route, a post method must be used since the request body needs to contain the password.
+- The patients' email must be included as the parameter in the url when querying.

 ##### localhost:4000/authentication/employee/:medicalDoctorEmail

 - this route serves the same purpose as the authentication route for patients to sign in, but for doctors.
-The structure for both routes are almost identical.
+- The structure for both routes are almost identical.
 Just like for the patient sign in, this endpoint can be queried by using a post method containing a password and a url that contains the doctor's email as the parameter.